-Renal cell carcinoma, which is rare in children younger than age 15, but occurs more often in adolescents and young adults age 15 to 19.
+This type of kidney tumor is rare in children younger than age 15 and occurs more often in adolescents and young adults aged 15 to 19.
 It can metastasize easily to the lungs, bones and liver.

 Congenital mesoblastic nephroma

-Congenital mesoblastic nephroma, the most common kidney tumor of newborns and infants, particularly boys.
+This is the most common kidney tumor in newborns and infants, particularly boys.
 It is highly curable and one type can be seen on fetal ultrasound.

 Rhabdoid tumor of the kidney

-Rhabdoid tumor of the kidney, which occurs primarily in infants and younger children.
+This tumor occurs primarily in infants and younger children.
 The aggressive tumor can metastasize to a child’s lung and brains and often is advanced when diagnosed.

 Anaplastic sarcoma of the kidney